 The reinsurance portion of gross technical provisions is measured at fair value.
 This means that the receivable is discounted, taking account of expected losses on claims against reinsurance companies.

 Valuation for accounting purposes uses nominal value with a deduction for losses resulting from default.

 D.1.14 Other assets

-Other assets are measured at fair value.
+Solvency II valuation equal to reported value Other assets are measured at fair value.

 D.2 Technical provisions